nostadt/ama-t3-upgrade-assistant/README.md

 This extensions aims to assist you while upgrading your TYPO3 system.

-Current feature set:
+Current feature(s) are in testing phase:
-* Get merged TCA as PHP code (WIP)
+* Get merged TCA as PHP code